Telehealth Therapy FAQs – Common Questions About Online PsychologY

 Review MHCP:

-Needs to contain your GPs details (Provider Number, address, phone number, full name and signature).
+Needs to contain your GPs details (provider number, address, phone number, full name and signature).

 Addressed to Common Ground Therapy.